 If you’d like to make a donation in Angie’s name, we ask that you donate to Roncalli Nearly New, as their business will surely be hurting now that she’s gone.

-To send flowers to the family or plant a tree in memory of Angeline "Angie" (Schmidt) Usselman, please visit our floral store.
+To send flowers to Angeline "Angie" (Schmidt) Usselman's family, please visit our floral store.

 Roncalli Nearly New Store